 4. Repeat step 2 and 3 until all you have created all the workflow states you need.

-5. You can select any workflow state as the workflow’s initial state by clicking on the home icon.
+5. You can select any workflow state as the workflow’s initial state by pressing the home button.

 Note: The initial state must be a standard state.

 6. You can re-order the workflow states by drag-and-drop.